-They seem to be born with some sense of explorative adventures.
-In commercial enterprises, even without going to school to obtain degrees in Business Administration, they still know where and how to invest and properly garner the fruit of their investment.
-This enigmatic race of people seems to be born with survival instinct.
-With there spirit of tolerance, they can flourish wherever life puts them down.
-“Enough of that Igbo nonsense” someone might chip in.
-But without sounding like an ethnic chauvinist and with no intention of exclusiveness of the other groups, Ndigbo are a nifty people.
+They appear to be born with a sense of adventure and exploration.
+Even without obtaining degrees in Business Administration, they still know where and how to invest and reap the benefits of their investments in commercial enterprises.
+This mysterious race appears to be born with a survival instinct.
+With their spirit of tolerance, they can thrive no matter where life places them.
+Someone may remark, “Enough with this Igbo nonsense!”
+Ndigbo are a clever people, without sounding like ethnic chauvinists and with no intention of excluding other groups.

-Ndigbo is one of the anti-hegemonistic races of people on the face of the plant earth.
+Ndigbo is one of the anti-hegemonistic races of people on the face of the planet earth.
 The imperial British colonization would attest to this feat.
 Also, the religion of Islam was never appealing to the Igbos.
 This is based on the fact that Islam is hegemonistic in culture and principle.
-The Igbos accepted in a rapid extent western education and Christianity because it tallies with their concept of individual freedom and self expression in the day to day pursuits.
+The Igbos accepted to a rapid extent western education and Christianity because it tallies their concept of individual freedom and self-expression in the day to day pursuits.
 They accepted western education and Christianity, not in the sense of becoming a white man in the black man’s skin but as a way of knowing what the white man knows and even more than he knows.
-Because, in knowledge lies power and the control of the universe and the human fate.
+Because in knowledge lies the power and the control of the universe and human fate.
 Again, the Igbos has the sense of responsibility to the family and children.
-The entire society is achievement oriented, children are taught to learn the survival instinct that characterizes the mind of those who are not losers.
+The entire society is achievement-oriented, children are taught to learn the survival instinct that characterizes the mind of those who are not losers.

 The question then arises, is the achievement mania prevalent in Igboland hazardous to the future of the race?
 I do not think so.
 Look at the developed societies, the extent to which they had arrived is dependent on the sense of achievement mania of individuals.
-It is a high competitive people that can dance to the speedy rhythms of development music.
-Take a glance at the west; people are highly achievement and goal oriented.
-They are also workaholic which is why western civilization is sustained up till date.
+It is a highly competitive people that can dance to the speedy rhythms of development music.
+Take a glance at the west; people are highly achievement and goal-oriented.
+They are also workaholics which is why western civilization is sustained up to date.
 People are industrious, people are creative and insightful.
 Independent competitiveness is the battery that drives the western economic life force.

-Having said all these, one sees that there is nothing intrinsically wrong about the Igbo independent spirit and adventurous search for opportunities, risky exploration of possibilities, and blind dive into optimism, constant trial-and-error mechanics, and the inventive and innovative conjectural prognosis.
-Ndigbo are dreamers and their enthusiastic sanguinity is often confused as portentousness.
-They can learn language faster.
-In so doing they quickly gain cultural assess into a people—the advantage of which they utilize positively.
-To have the ability and the charisma to speak someone’s language is to assess the way the people think, function, behave, act and react.
+Having said all of these, one sees that there is nothing intrinsically wrong with the Igbo independent spirit and adventurous search for opportunities, risky exploration of possibilities, blind dive into optimism, constant trial-and-error mechanics, and the inventive and innovative conjectural prognosis.
+Ndigbo are dreamers and their enthusiastic sanguinity is often confused with portentousness.
+They can learn the language faster.
+In so doing they quickly gain cultural assess to a people—the advantage of which they utilize positively.
+To have the ability and the charisma to speak someone’s language is to assess the way people think, function, behave, act and react.
 It is to master a people’s psychological recesses and world views.
 This has been one of the great charismas of the Igbos.
 This also had given impetus to their success in Nigeria and across the world.
-In Nigeria for instance, other tribe say Igbo language is so hard to learn.
+In Nigeria for instance, other tribes say the Igbo language is so hard to learn.
 This is not really the case.
-Every language is hard to lean to speak.
-It’s a question of patient and devotion.
-By learning other languages in a twitch, the Igbos could easily understand the strengths and weakness of a people, their customs and tradition, their technical known-how, their medicinal practices, business ideas etcetera.
-They could live in hostile environment and carry out their enterprises successfully.
+Every language is hard to learn to speak.
+It’s a question of patience and devotion.
+By learning other languages on twitch, the Igbos could easily understand the strengths and weaknesses of a people, their customs and tradition, their technical know-how, their medicinal practices, business ideas etcetera.
+They could live in a hostile environment and carry out their enterprises successfully.

 But the problem facing this ideology of Igbomade is the problem facing the black man’s sense of self-competence.
-Take shoes for instance, there are qualitative Igbomade shoes.
-Yes they are not being recognized as such, instead they are tagged with made in Italy, made in USA, made in Germany, and made in China etcetera.
-What a lack of self aptitude!
+Take shoes, for instance, there are qualitative Igbomade shoes.
+Yes, they are not being recognized as such, instead, they are tagged as made in Italy, made in the USA, made in Germany, made in China etcetera.
+What a lack of self-aptitude!
 Again addiction to foreign goods had imposed on the people a zombie-like mentality and addiction to foreign goods.
 Locally made goods are ridiculed and rejected.
 No wonder instead of tagging local products Igbomade, producers chose foreign names to trick their foreign-mania buyers.
 This is wrong.
-This is lack of patriotism.
+This is a lack of patriotism.
 This is destructive to the sense of industrial growth.
 It is cataclysmic to the economic regeneration of the black race.
 It is a willfully incited dearth of science and technology.
-It is a systematic neo-enslavement to foreign economy.
-I have often say that Africa, the blacks as the world knows it, are capable of assent to technology and science if they respect their own ideological imitative.
+It is a systematic neo-enslavement to the foreign economy.
+I have often said that Africa, the blacks as the world knows it, are capable of assent to technology and science if they respect their own ideological imitative.

 Isn’t the name special—IGBOMADE?
 You don’t hear China-made and so on.
-Instead you hear made in China.
+Instead, you hear made in China.
 Doesn’t that create a specificity genius of the African ground-breaking in technology and science?
-Without the obvious tribal bigotry, each time you patronize Igbomade product, you patronize the black man’s ingenuity.
+Without the obvious tribal bigotry, each time you patronize Igbomade products, you patronize the black man’s ingenuity.
 When next you visit a Nigerian market or any market in Africa, would you please ask for IGBOMADE items?
-You would be surprise what you get.
+You would be surprised what you get.